SatishBirajdar/SwiftCodingInterviewTips/README.md

 # Swift Coding Interview Revision/tips:

+- Solve the problem on the paper first.
+- Choose datastructure appropraitely.
-- Use guard where necessary to “force stop/return” the function
+- Try to add empty, out of bounds or negative input edge cases in the algorithm.
+Use guard where necessary to “force stop/return” the function.
 - Use recursion where necessary
 - Try avoiding algorithm with O(n^2)
-- Try to add empty, out of bounds or negative input edge cases in the algorithm

 ## Some Concepts:
 ### Enumerated: